 |Place||Karlsruhe, Germany, 49n03, 8e24|

 German head of the Nazi Law Department and legal counsel to Hitler.
 He joined the Nazi Party in 1927 fresh from law school, became a member of the Nazi Law Department and eventually worked his way to the top.

 Bright and devoted to art and music, he was the son of a barrister convicted of corruption.
 Becoming a storm trooper in September of 1923, he passed the bar in 1926.
 He achieved the position of staff legal counsel to Hitler and gained his offices, but never became one of the inner circle.
 His journal, kept by the office staff (42 volumes in all) showed a man who, beneath his outer veneer of culture and charm, was icy, efficient and bloodthirsty.

 Gradually, his political influence began to decline, and he became vacillating and insecure.
-He attempted suicide in May, 1945, by cutting his throat and wrists.
-Unsuccessful, he was tried at Nuremberg October 16, 1946 and was the fifth to be hanged.
+He attempted suicide in May 1945, by cutting his throat and wrists.
+Unsuccessful, he was tried at Nuremberg, and on 16 October 1946 he was the fifth to be hanged.
 He was 46.